SAGUMEDREAM/ReverieDreams/CHAGELOG.md

 # 🌙 Gensokyo: Reverie of Lost Dreams - Changelog

+## 0.3.4+1.21.7
+* Fixed use `Cursed Decoy Doll` item offset
+* Fixed `Kosuzu Fumo` rendering too large in inventory
+* Fixed `Big Cirno` Size is correct
+* Fixed Earphone pairing working when player is in spectator mode
+* Fixed `Moonstone` and `Dreamstone` missing their slab and stair recipes
+* Shortened the duration of the negative effect of food attribute `BIZARRE`
+*

 ## 0.3.3+1.21.7
 * Fixed doors and slabs not LootTable json
 * Fixed command `/touhou video play` throws error